The NHS App

 - Remember Telephone appointments can sometimes run late

-- Please do not book appointments for 'Medicals', forms, letters etc - telephone reception as you will need to pay cash in advance & wait 1 week for this 'non-NHS' private work - some services have been suspended due to Coronavirus.
+- Please do not book appointments for 'Medicals', forms, letters etc. Please telephone reception as you will need to pay in advance (we have a Card reader) & wait 1 week for this 'non-NHS' private work - some services have been suspended due to Coronavirus.